Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

 This will add a column with drag n drop handles.
 But you will need to add a method "action_reorderrows" to actually do the reordering to your wb table child class.
 For obvious reasons, this can't be done generically.
 You'll find a non functional template for this method in your wunderbyte_table.php in the classes folder.

+## Download

+If your table supports download, you can activate the download button like this:

+    $table->showdownloadbutton = true;

+By default, the download button will be shown at the top of the table.
+If you want to show it at the bottom of the table, you can use this:

+    $table->showdownloadbuttonatbottom = true;

 ### Display